krakenjs/spud/README.md

-bundlebuilder
+Tater (t8r, or transcoder)
 ---------------------------
 Convert content bundles to and from different formats, including .properties, .json, .4cb, etc.